Forest Themed Lesson Plan for Speech TherapyAug 03, 2022

 Activity #5: Surprise Bags!
 Here I have my tree drawstring bag filled with a variety of forest themed plastic animals.
 Have the child place his/her hand into the bag and pull out an animal.
 Practice speech sounds (e.g., pre-selecting animals that use your target sound; pair with play-dough and have the animals "STomp" in the play-dough each time to see what kind of foot print they make), multisyllabic words (e.g., beaver, racoon, etc.), plurals (frog vs. frogs; 1 moose vs. 2 moose), describing (e.g., provide 3 descriptors for each animal); spatial concepts (e.g., create a play-scene with the animals and fairy garden figurines/paper play-props - have the child put the animals in the water, on the mountain, beside the tree, etc.) and way more!

 If you end up using any of these themed activities in your sessions be sure to tag us on instagram @playbasedspeechtherapycourse.
 We love hearing what's helpful and working for you in your sessions!

 Lastly, are you looking for more lesson plan ideas and ways to use play in your sessions???
 Be sure to check out our previous blog posts or our FREE webinar !
 We provide our course members with hundreds of ideas on how to use play in therapy and break it down in such a way that you can take the ideas and use them the very next day in your own therapy room!
 Our course doors will be opening VERY SOON so be sure to get on our WAITLIST to receive emails about course doors opening, freebies, and therapy tips/tricks!
 We don't want you to miss out!

-The waitlist will give you access to an Exclusive Early Bird Rate, freebies, and Giveaways!
+The waitlist will give you access to an Exclusive Pricing, freebies, and Giveaways!